awesome-astra/docs/docs/pages/develop/platform/aws-gamesparks.md

 ## Step 1: AWS Lambda

-1. This section of the tutorial will be referencing a majority of the [AWS Lambda](https://awesome-astra.github.io/docs/pages/develop/platform/aws-lambda-function/) tutorial with some minor adjustments.
-You can  choose one of the four options available: Python Driver, Python SDK, Java Driver, Java gRPC.
+This section of the tutorial will be referencing a majority of the [AWS Lambda](https://awesome-astra.github.io/docs/pages/develop/platform/aws-lambda-function/) tutorial with some minor adjustments.

+1. First, choose one of the four options available: Python Driver, Python SDK, Java Driver, Java gRPC.
 This tutorial uses **Python Driver**.

 2. In Step 2 of the AWS Lambda integration tutorial, you are asked to create file `lambda_function.py` with the function source code.
 Use the following code for the `lambda_handler` function.
 ```python